 John predicts what kind of consequences he'll get.

-John tries to select actions which he should accomplish to mitigate the consequences of being late today.
+John tries to select actions which he should accomplish to mitigate the

 John decides: